spinnaker/spinnaker/packages/pluginsdk-peerdeps/README.md

 # Updating this package

-The source of truth for package verions comes from deck (`../../package.json`) for most packages.
-This package has a few script that help keep the `peerDependencies` up to date.
+The source of truth for package versions comes from deck (`<project-root>/package.json`) for most packages.
+This package has a few scripts that will help keep the `peerDependencies` up to date.

-- `yarn sync-versions-from-deck`: Synchronize all peerDependencies with the versions found in ../../package.json
+- `yarn sync`: Synchronize all `peerDependencies` with the versions found in `<project-root>/package.json`
 - `yarn interactive`: Interactively upgrade individual `devDependencies`